-- 3.1 During regular business hours an individual, family member and/or other community member/agency requesting services shall be connected directly to an Access/Mobile Crisis Therapist or designee. - 3.1.1 For non-emergent calls, a person's time on hold awaiting a connection to an Access/Mobile Crisis Therapist or designee does not exceed 3 minutes without being offered an option for callback or talking with a non-professional in the interim. - 3.1.2 All non-emergent call backs occur within one business day of initial contact. - 3.1.3 Individuals with routine needs are screened for service eligibility or other arrangements are made within 30 minutes of a non-emergent call or contact. - 3.1.4 All identified crisis/emergent calls are immediately transferred to a qualified therapist without requiring an individual to call back. - 3.2 All requests for services after hours are processed through the 24-hour crisis line contact center and forwarded to an on call worker if determined to be emergent.
-Information gathered by the on call worker is forwarded to an Access/Mobile Crisis Team Therapist or designee the next business day.
+- 3.3 Face to face meetings are preferred, however telehealth visits may occur if necessary and clinically appropriate.
+If the initial assessment is completed telephonically, it shall be reviewed with the person served at the next face-to-face meeting. - 3.3.1 For non-emergent calls, a person's time on hold awaiting a connection to an Access/Mobile Crisis Therapist or designee does not exceed 3 minutes without being offered an option for callback or talking with a non-professional in the interim. - 3.3.2 All non-emergent call backs occur within one business day of initial contact. - 3.3.3 Individuals with routine needs are screened for service eligibility or other arrangements are made within 30 minutes of a non-emergent call or contact. - 3.3.4 All identified crisis/emergent calls are immediately transferred to a qualified therapist without requiring an individual to call back. - 3.4 All requests for services after hours are processed through the 24-hour crisis line contact center and forwarded to an on-call worker if determined to be emergent.
+Information gathered by the on-call worker is forwarded to an Access/Mobile Crisis Team Therapist or designee the next business day. - 3.5 At the time of initial contact, an Access/Mobile Crisis Team Therapist or designee shall obtain relevant information, which may include demographic, insurance, presenting problem and preference information, and the person served shall be offered a screening appointment on the same day as the request is made with a clinician.
+The person served shall be given the name of the clinician, if available, and appointment time for the screening at this time.